Kaikacy/buffers.nvim/README.md

 In this window, every buffer is filtered using **currently** non-costumizable predicate, that is: `buflisted` option is true AND buffer has non-empty name.

-From this window, any of the buffer can be opened using provided key next to it and buffer window is closed.
+From this window, any buffer can be opened using provided key next to it and buffers window is closed.

-I recommend mapping `BuffersTogle` to single keystroke for fastest navigation
+I recommend mapping `BuffersToggle` to single key for fastest navigation

 # Configuration
-Whole configuration is done via `vim.g.buffers_config` table which is checked every time buffers window opens, so it can be tweaked, without leaving neovim.
+Whole configuration is done via `vim.g.buffers_config` table which is checked every time buffers window opens, so it can be tweaked, without reloading.
 ## Defaults
 ```lua
 ---@type buffers.Config